pfrazee/tmpdat/README.md

 Options:
   --version -v   Get the current version
-  --port         Port to use for connections (default port: 3282 or first available)
+  --port         Port to use for connections (default port: 3282 or first available) --open         Open the new URL in your browser (eg https://beakerbrowser.com)
 ```